-- (a) General The internal auditors shall be responsible for auditing and reviewing, as applicable, CIBC's financial statements and internal controls over financial reporting.
-The Audit Committee shall review the independence of the internal auditors from management having regard to the scope of the internal audit function, the budget, planned activities and organization structure of the internal audit function. - (b) Chief Auditor The Audit Committee shall review and, if advisable, approve the appointment of CIBC's Chief Auditor.
-At least annually, the Audit Committee shall evaluate the performance of the Chief Auditor and shall meet with the Chief Auditor to discuss the execution of matters under this mandate. - (c) Review At least annually, the Audit Committee shall consider and review with management and the Chief Auditor: - (i) any difficulties encountered by the Chief Auditor in the course of internal audits, including any restrictions on the scope of internal audit work or access to required information; and - (ii) the compliance of internal audit with professional standards promulgated by the Institute of Internal Auditors.

-(d) Audit Plans - The Audit Committee shall review a summary of the internal auditors' annual audit plan.
-The Audit Committee shall consider and review with the internal auditors any material changes to the scope of the plan and communicate any significant changes to management.
+- (a) General -The Internal Audit function is responsible for providing independent and objective assurance and consulting services to add value and improve the operations of CIBC by bringing a systematic, disciplined, approach to evaluating and improving the effectiveness of risk management, control and governance processes.
+The Audit Committee shall review the independence of the internal auditors from management having regard to the scope, budget, planned activities and organization structure of the internal audit function. - (b) Internal Audit Charter The Audit Committee is responsible for establishing and approving the Internal Audit Charter and mandate, which will be reviewed annually and updated as required. - (c) Chief Auditor The Audit Committee shall review and, if advisable, approve the appointment of CIBC's Chief Auditor.
+At least annually, the Audit Committee shall evaluate the performance of the Chief Auditor and shall meet with the Chief Auditor to discuss the execution of matters under this mandate. - (d) Review At least annually, the Audit Committee shall consider and review with management and the Chief Auditor: - (i) any difficulties encountered by the Chief Auditor in the course of internal audits, including any restrictions on the scope of internal audit work or access to required information; and - (ii) the compliance of internal audit with professional standards promulgated by the Institute of Internal Auditors. - (e) Audit Plans The Audit Committee approves the annual audit plan presented by the Chief Auditor.
+The Chief Auditor, on a quarterly basis, will inform the Audit Committee of the status of the Audit Plan and any changes needed.